-The Authority will apply its sustainability policy across all aspects of the design, construction, operations, and governance of the high-speed rail program.
+The Authority will apply its sustainability policy across all aspects of the planning, siting, design, construction, operations, maintenance, management, -and governance of the high-speed rail program.

 The Authority developed a Sustainability Implementation Plan to clarify how sustainability priorities will be embedded in future procurement documents, technical memoranda, design criteria, and Authority business planning and operation.
-This policy and the implementation plan will be communicated to all parties involved in program implementation.
-This will help ensure that decision-making incorporates sustainability in a timely fashion and that sustainability is integrated without schedule disruptions or cost escalation.
+This policy and the implementation plan will be communicated to all parties involved in program implementation, in conformance with the Authority's adopted program management plan.
+This will help ensure that decision-making incorporates -appropriate sustainability considerations in a timely fashion and that sustainability is integrated without schedule disruptions or cost escalation.